 For five years, The Throne held the record, but their reign has come to an end.
 Pollstarpro recently revealed the highest-grossing tours of 2016, including Drake’s Summer Sixteen Tour, which accumulated a massive gross to the tune of $85 million, dethroning Jay Z and Kanye’s previous record.

 Tours are a great indication of an artist's popularity.
 You can’t download a ticket, you can’t pirate a performance, it requires not only spending money but spending time.
-The numbers only further prove that not only is Drake’s the world most popular rapper, but his dominance has exceeded the combined force of Jay Z and Kanye.
+The numbers are further proof that not only is Drake’s the world most popular rapper, but his dominance has exceeded the combined force of Jay Z and Kanye.

 Of course, Drake didn’t do it alone; he had Future by his side during a pivotal moment at his peak popularity.
 The two giants have never been taller, and the numbers prove the masses walked out their doors to see them live.
 Much like Watch The Throne, Views will be remembered as a huge, epic rap event.
 From the singles to the album, and now the tour, 2016 was completely dominated by Drake.